RileyMathews/django-deployment/readme.md

 ## create your digital ocean droplet
 1. on digital ocean create a droplet using ubuntu version 18.*
+1. if you do not have a key set up with digital ocean yet you will need to add one.
+If you do not have any ssh key setup on your machine you will need to do that first.
+1. once your droplet is ready click 'create'
 1. get the ip address for your droplet. that is all we will need for the time being

 ## create your local django code